What is sedition?

 Rhodes — a disbarred lawyer — was arrested Thursday morning in Texas.
 A 48-page indictment from the Justice Department says he conspired with his co-defendants on a “plot to oppose by force the 2020 lawful transfer of presidential power.”

-In the immediate aftermath of the insurrection, many wondered why those who broke into the Capitol in an attempt to prevent Congress from certifying the results of the 2020 election had not been charged with sedition.
+In the immediate aftermath of the insurrection, many wondered why those who broke into the Capitol to prevent Congress from certifying the results of the 2020 election had not been charged with sedition.
 As scenes of the pro-Trump mob advancing into the building spread across the nation, figures — from then-President-elect Joe Biden to historians and legal experts — described their actions as bordering on sedition.

 However, it is challenging for the Justice Department to successfully prosecute charges of seditious conspiracy.
 Here’s why: